CodePushGo/website/src/content/blog/en/capacitor-changelog-management-ultimate-guide.md

 ## Setting Up Your First Changelog

-Creating a clear changelog is key to tracking and sharing updates in your Capacitor app.
+Creating a clear changelog is key to tracking and sharing updates in your React Native app.
 Here's how to structure it effectively and follow best practices.

 ### Changelog Format Options